 A "Before & After" comparison:

-The bell is now ship-shape (no pun intended), but the included striker is less than screen-accurate: a project for another time!
+The bell is now ship-shape (no pun intended), but the included hammer is less than screen-accurate: the subject of the next section!